We will cover the history of Persian wool rugs, their benefits, the production process, the different types and designs, and how to care for them.

 6. Finishing the rug: Once the knotting is complete, the rug is sheared to even out the surface and give it a uniform appearance.
 It is then washed and trimmed as needed to remove any excess fibers and ensure a clean and finished look.
 Quality control measures are applied to ensure that the finished rug meets high-quality standards.

-The Types of Wool Persian Rugs
+The Types of Wool Oriental Rugs

 Tribal wool Persian rugs are made by specific tribes and include styles such as Baluchi, Turkomen, and Qashqai.